App Clip Codes

 No matter which of the two variants you use, it’s important you carefully consider where you place your App Clip Code to ensure a reliable scanning experience.

-Include the App Clip logo whenever space allows to reinforce that this code launches an App Clip.
-If you can’t meet the clear space requirements, use the App Clip Code design without the App Clip logo.
-In addition, use the design without the App Clip logo if you place the App Clip Code on disposable paper or plastic items, or on items associated with gambling or drinking.
-For example, use the App Clip Code without the App Clip logo on playing cards, wine glasses, or glass tumblers.
+Include the App Clip logo when space allows.
+The logo helps make it clear that the code launches an App Clip; however, if you can’t meet the clear space requirements, use the App Clip Code design without the App Clip logo.
+Also, use the design without the App Clip logo if you place the App Clip Code on disposable paper or plastic items, or on items associated with gambling or drinking.
+For example, use the App Clip Code without the App Clip logo on playing cards, poker chips, or bar coasters.
 The App Clip logo is always part of the badge design where it appears below the App Clip Code; never use the App Clip logo on its own.

 Make sure the App Clip Code is unobstructed.
 Don’t overlay the App Clip Code with text, logos, or images.
 Never animate the App Clip Code or dim it.